Today's Articles

 *Elmo Hope was born on this date in 1923.
 He was a Black jazz pianist, composer, and arranger.

 He developed an excellent understanding of harmony and composed jazz and classical pieces at school.
 Hope survived being shot by police as a teenager to become a New York-based musician who recorded with several emerging stars in the early to mid-1950s, including trumpeter Clifford Brown and saxophonists John Coltrane, Lou Donaldson, Jackie McLean, and Sonny Rollins.
 A long-term heroin user, Hope had his license to perform in New York's clubs withdrawn after a drug conviction, so he moved to Los Angeles in 1957.
-He was unhappy during his four years on the West Coast but had some successful collaborations there, including with saxophonist Harold Land
+He was unhappy during his four years on the West Coast but had successful collaborations there, including with saxophonist Harold Land

 More recordings as leader ensued following Hope's return to New York, but they did little to gain him public or critical attention.
 Further drug and health problems reduced how often he made public performances, which ended a year before his death at the age of 43.

-He remains little known, despite or because of, the individuality of his playing and composing, which were complex and stressed subtlety and variation rather than the virtuosity predominant in bebop.
+He remains little known, despite or because of the individuality of his playing and composing, which were complex and stressed subtlety and variation rather than the virtuosity predominant in bebop.
 Hope, Powell, and Thelonious Monk were considered by their contemporaries to be influenced by each other early in their careers, and all, therefore, helped affect the development of jazz piano.
 Powell was known for horn-like right-hand playing supported by simple left-hand chords, which he had worked on with Hope.
-Later pianists who have cited Hope as a major influence include Lafayette Gilchrist, Alexander Hawkins, Frank Hewitt, and Hassan Ibn Ali.
-Hawkins said in 2013 that Hope was important because he had a highly individual style but does not have the iconic status of pianists such as Monk.
-Modern jazz guitarist Kurt Rosenwinkel has mentioned Hope's rhythms, phrasing, and compositions as influences.
-His wife, Bertha Hope, has released albums dedicated to her former husband's compositions.

 She and her later husband, bassist Walter Booker, created a band named "Elmollenium" in 1999, which played Elmo's compositions.
 She transcribed recordings to recreate his arrangements following an apartment fire that destroyed most of the original manuscripts.
 In September 2016, Lyman Place in the Bronx was co-named "Elmo Hope Way Jazz Pioneer" in honor of the pianist.
 Several critics have advocated for a reassessment of Hope's career.

-One writing for Down Beat in 1980 wrote on Hope and fellow pianist Herbie Nichols: "they were practically categorized out of existence.
+One writing for Down Beat in 1980 wrote on Hope and fellow pianist Herbie Nichols: "They were practically categorized out of existence.
 Dismissed as second-stringers and copyists when they were both prolifically creative and highly original, they suffered a neglect that is only now beginning to be dispelled in the case of Nichols, and that still continues in the case of Hope."
-In 2010, The Penguin Jazz Guide observed,"Like many of his piano generation, [...
+In 2010, The Penguin Jazz Guide observed, "Like many of his piano generation, [...
 Hope's] work is only now being properly studied and appreciated."

 Elmo Hope, chiefly in the bebop and hard bop genres, died on May 19, 1967.